 The thesis Master of Science degree option is available only for doctoral students who wish to leave the graduate program without completing the Ph.D.
 External applications for the thesis master's option are not accepted.
-The thesis Master of Science degree program provides qualified students with the opportunity to enroll in advanced course work and to undertake a research project.
+The thesis Master of Science degree program provides qualified students with the opportunity to receive recognition for advanced course work and a research project.